Helping Your Child Avoid Tobacco, Drugs, and Alcohol

 - Stay connected.

 Know your teen's friends.
 Know where your teen is at all times.
-Set times when the family is expected to be together, such as at mealtimes.
-Plan family outings or other family fun activities.
+Set times when your family is expected to be together, such as at mealtimes.
+Plan outings or other fun activities.

 - Be fair and consistent.